texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 <b>Code</b> is software as written in a programming language.
 Someone who writes code is a <b>coder</b>.

-Sometimes, code is already written for us and are stored in <b>libraries.</b>
+Sometimes, code is already written and stored in <b>libraries.</b>

-Libraries save time by providing us with code that does common things.
+Libraries save time by providing code that does common things.
 When professional programmers write software such as a video game, they use libraries to render the graphics, load files, or control physics.
 This frees the coders who write the rules of the game to concentrate on that aspect.
 It also frees the ones who specialize in graphics to continually improve on the graphics code used by all of their users.

-Our "Hello World" example uses the `iostream` library. `iostream` includes a <b>stream</b> called `cout`. `cout` allows users to write formatted text to the terminal, which is often called <b>printing</b> the text.
+The "Hello World" example uses the `iostream` library. `iostream` includes a <b>stream</b> called `cout`. `cout` allows users to write formatted text to the terminal, which is often called <b>printing</b> the text.

 Ok, we're ready to write our first program!